 End user considerations:

-Taking customer needs into account AlphaESS uses a modular design by collaborating modules of 2.5 or 3.5 kWh modules housed in one unit.
+Taking customer needs into account Tesla have chosen a design in terms of modulation but have decided to use modules of 7 or 10 kWh.
+Randomly taking UK for example, when the average household consumes near 14.5 kWh per day, increase storage in such large steps becomes impractical and inflexible.
+AlphaESS uses a modular design by collaborating modules of 2.5 or 3.5 kWh modules housed in one unit.
 This gives great flexibility to the end user and allows bespoke fitting to the needs in different households.
-Tesla have mimicked this design in terms of modulation but have decided to use modules of 7 or 10 kWh.
-When the average household consumes near 14.5 kWh per day [this is uk average choose region accordingly] increase storage in such large steps becomes impractical and inflexible.

 Modules need to act as one unit once installed, a master modular needs to be assigned to the system by means of an energy management system a system also used to view performance of the unit as a whole.
 AlphaESS has developed a web enabled energy management system with LCD touch screen.
 The system allows remote monitoring of operation optimising effectiveness of the photovoltaics.
 The energy management system acts as the nerve centre of the system whereby it automatically assigns master module, can identify and predict peak usage and identify problems that arise.
 Master modules assignment and problem identification can be done remotely, reducing the need for engineer callout.
 Peak usage can be predicted by big data collection from many units and this can be then used to feed power back to the grid a high demand times and therefore increase profitability for the user.